 To Register for an Upcoming Landlord Training Class:

-Please provide the following information: name, address + ZIP, email address, telephone number, and the date(s) of the class you prefer, and please email to: LLTP@milwaukee.gov or call (414) 286-2954.
+Please INCLUDE the following information in your email: name, complete address + ZIP, email address, telephone number, and the date(s) of the class you prefer, and please email to: LLTP@milwaukee.gov or call (414) 286-2954.